spud/manifesto_docs/user_guide/glossary.rst

    **Icon**
       When more than one image is associated with a content object, we may wish to select one of these images to be the official representative photo for the content.
 Such a selected photo is referred to as the `icon` of the content.

+   **Landing Page**
+      This usually refers to the top-level page of a particular section of your website, e.g. the page you arrive at when you click on "News" might be referred to as the "News landing page."

+   **Listing Page**
+      This expression is used to describe the common page which displays a simple list of all the available objects in a particular module.
+On the back end, it is the default format for presenting existing content for editing.
+On the front end, this phrase might refer to e.g. the page that displays your staff directory or list of locations.
+For sections of the website without much textual content, the "listing page" might also be called a "landing page."

    **Module**
       Manifesto organizes groups of content types and functionality into collections called *modules.* For example, if you decide "I want to have a calendar on my website," you are really asking for a collection of things: